Dr. David, Dr. David Berger, founder of Wholistic Pediatrics & Family Care

 What if the father uses marijuana?

-Is Marijuana Use by Breastfeeding Mothers Safe or Not?
+How Safe Is Marijuana Use by Breastfeeding Mothers?

 The truth is, we don't have enough information to answer this question responsibly.
 Statistically speaking, the data available is not strong enough to conclude whether marijuana use is safe for lactating moms and their babies or not.
 Until there are more reliable and rigorous studies performed, mothers will have to talk to their doctors and decide for themselves what to do.

 In making that decision, it might be helpful if you ask yourself these questions:

 - Would you drink alcohol or take prescription drugs, knowing that these substances will be passed along to your breastfed child?

 - Do the benefits of using cannabis outweigh the possible long-term negative effects on your baby's development?